Skip to content

 Persons performing civil service

-Civil service is a service for young men and women who choose not to perform military service on conscientious grounds.
+Civil service is a service for men and women able to serve in the military who choose not to perform military service on conscientious grounds.
 These individuals can perform assignments in the social sector, in nature park projects or in charitable organisations.
 The Swiss Youth Hostels also offer opportunities for persons performing civil service.